 Group data by Release, Iteration or Team Iteration

-Let's create Roadmap that will represent how User Stories are planned and delivered by Iterations.
+Let's create a Roadmap that will represent how Features are planned and delivered by Program Increments (renamed Releases).

-- Check that period set for Roadmap is correct.
+- Check that period set for a Roadmap is correct.
 Update it if necessary.

-- As a result you'll see User Stories on a timeline groupped visually by Iterations:
+- As a result you'll see Features on a roadmap grouped visually by Program Increments:

-- Iterations are located on timescale based on their Start and End dates.
+- Program Increment are located on a timescale based on their Start and End dates.

-- If you observe plans for more than 1 team and Iterations for different teams occur on the same cadence then they'll be united into single column.
-Counter located next to column name will indicate how many additional Iterations are there:
+- If there are Program Increments with the same cadence or overlapped dates, then they'll be united into single column.
+Counter located next to a column name will indicate how many additional Program Increments are there:

-- Click on Iteration name to see all other iterations available for these dates and navigate to any of them by clicking their names:
+- Click a Program Increment name to see all other Program Increment available for these dates and navigate to any of them by clicking their names:

-When dates of Releases/Iterations are not equal but overlapped they'll be united into single column as well.
-The earliest Release/Iteration name will be displayed as column name.
+When dates of Releases/Iterations/Team Iteration are not equal but overlapped they'll be united into single column as well.
+The earliest Release/Iteration/Team Iteration name will be displayed as a column name.
 All others will be hidden under popup shown above.

-Group data by Week numbers, Months, Quarters, Halves and Years
+Group data by Weeks, Months, Quarters, Halves and Years

 Like, if you plan work by weeks, then you'll see Week numbers on the time scale divided with grey dotted lines: